 Aleš Michl: People won’t like me for being strict, but we won’t defeat inflation without austerity

-Interview with Aleš Michl, Bank Board member
+Interview of Aleš Michl, Bank Board member

 Vojtěch Wolf, Martin Petříček